QwilApp/gasofo/README.md

 `return_value` of the mock is not set by default.

-An extra benefit to using `attach_mock_provider` is that if the component Needs are defined as a `NeedsInterface` instance, then the underling mock objects for the ports are created using `mock.create_autospec` and will assert that all calls to it abide by the argspec of the needs port.
+An extra benefit to using `attach_mock_provider` is that if the component Needs are defined as a `NeedsInterface` instance, then the underling mock objects for the ports are created using `mock.create_autospec`.
+This will assert that all calls to it abide by the argspec of the needs port, thereby validating that service methods are accessing deps as expected. _(The only thing missing for now to complete this picture is wiring-time assertion that connected needs and provides port have compatible argspecs)_.

 ### Given-When-Then